noobling/prof-comp/meeting4 Week5.md

 * Adam will continue working iOS
 * David will continue working on the backend and website
 * Joshua will learn about android and android development and work more indepth on the visual side and Tiage wants to help out on that too
-  * Contact the client about weather they are happy with the UWA style
+  * Contact the client about whether they are happy with the UWA style
-* Zihao will continue working on
+* Zihao will continue working on the android app